Large Format Porcelain Slabs: A Complete Guide

 Whether you’re designing a sleek kitchen backsplash, a statement shower wall, or a durable commercial floor, these slabs provide a powerful design element.
 They can make a room feel larger and more open because the continuous surface isn’t broken up by a grid of grout.
 This makes them a fantastic choice for both residential and commercial projects where you want to make a big impact.
 From stunning marble replicas to industrial concrete looks, the design possibilities are practically endless, giving you a versatile canvas for any space.

-How Big Are They, Really?
+Just How Big Are These Slabs?

 When we say "large format," we mean it.
 These slabs are impressively big, often measuring up to 10 feet long.
 Common dimensions are around 63 by 126 inches, which is large enough to cover an entire shower wall or kitchen island in one or two pieces.
 This massive size is their main advantage, as it drastically reduces the number of seams.
 Fewer grout lines mean a cleaner, more uniform appearance that mimics a solid slab of natural stone.
 It also means less grout to clean and maintain, which is a practical win for any homeowner or property manager.